paulvha/sds011/README.md

 I have tested this on a Raspberry PI running Raspbian Jessie release and Ubunut 18.04.
 It has been adjusted and extended for stable working.

-## Versions
+## Prerequisites
-#version 1.0   /  January 2019
- * Initial version for Raspberry Pi and Ubuntu
- * by Paul van Haastrecht (paulvha@hotmail.com)
+No dependency on other libraries

 ## Software installation

-Copy the files in a directory
+* Copy the files in a directory
-'make' command will create an executable call sds
+* 'make' command will create an executable call sds

 ## Program usage
 To get help type ./sds -h
 to get output: connect the SDS011 to USB and type sudo ./sds -o

-### Other programm options
+### Program options

 SDS-011 Options: